 It is super easy to make kaju katli.
 Only three main ingredients.

 You just have to mix and cook powdered cashews in sugar syrup, knead and make slices.
 As easy as that.
-Unlike most of the recipes you will fond online and in books, my recipe for kaju katli does not call for 1 string sugar syrup.
+Unlike most of the recipes you will fond online and in books, my recipe for kaju katli does not call for one string consistency sugar syrup.

 Yes, for this kaju barfi recipe, you will just have to boil the sugar with water and need not check consistency.